ersinisgor/movie_app_MERN/README.md

 - **React.js**: Used for building the dynamic, responsive user interface.
 - **React Router:** For navigation and routing between different pages in the application.
 - **Axios:** For making HTTP requests to the backend API.
-  Lucide React: Icon library used to display beautiful icons (e.g., Play, Info).
+- **Lucide React:** Icon library used to display icons.
 - **Zustand:** A small, fast state management library used to manage global state in the app.
 - **React Player:** Used for embedding and playing videos like movie trailers.
 - **Tailwind CSS:** A utility-first CSS framework used for responsive design and styling.
-- **React Hot Toast:** For showing notifications, such as errors and success messages (e.g., account creation success).
+- **React Hot Toast:** For showing notifications, such as errors and success messages.

 ### Backend: